-Date

-discussed
+Date discussed

-Ways to keep students working (not giving in to their pleas)
+Ways to keep students working (not giving in to their place) aiscussea

-Keeping careful attendance (legal importance of records)
+Ways to keep students working (not giving in to their pleas) Keeping careful attendance (legal importance of records)

 Importance of keeping students in the room and not handing

 them off to other teachers.

 Final Exams (where do they come from?
 How are they

 averaged into the grade?
 Etc.)

 Grades (having a paper back-up)

 CTE teachers average Freshmen shop grades

 Summer school list

 What to do after exams

 Collecting Books and other materials

 Collecting fines

 PDP, SGOs

 PD Logs

 Packing things away in the classroom

 Finding secured storage

 List of things that should be done over the summer

 (paint, repairs, etc.)

 Attendance and responsibilities at graduation

 Association Retirement Party

 Close-out procedure - getting signatures

 Reflection - What was good?
 What changes for next year?

 Plans for summer in relation to school